python/cpython/Doc/library/datetime.rst

 Determining if an Object is Aware or Naive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Objects of the :class:`date` type are always naive.
+Objects of the :class:`.date` type are always naive.

 An object of type :class:`.time` or :class:`.datetime` may be aware or naive.